-About a month ago, we hosted a webinar with Robin Robins, titled How To Use BDR Solutions To Attract High-Quality Clients, Boost Sales And Add Profitable Recurring Revenue Streams (you can click here to watch a recording).
+About a month ago, we hosted a webinar with Robin Robins, titled How To Use BDR Solutions To Attract High-Quality Clients, Boost Sales And Add Profitable Recurring Revenue Streams.
 During the webinar, Robin asked the audience “What do you guys think marketing is supposed to do?”

 Participants submitted their answers to Robin’s question into the chat window and as a marketer, I found the responses pretty interesting and thought they were worth sharing.